 Consider your content process as a single workflow from ideation to the final review.
 This helps you improve that process by ensuring the right person is handling each discrete task, for example, or streamlining the collaboration process to save time.

 It’s also the right time to add steps that you’ve glossed over or neglected back into the mix.
-If your team has been solid on brainstorming topics but not that great on adding and optimizing images, you can add in a specific set of tasks aimed at improving and speeding up that aspect of content creation.
+If your team has been solid on brainstorming topics but not that great at adding and optimizing images, you can add in a specific set of tasks aimed at improving and speeding up that aspect of content creation.

 After you’ve outlined your new process in detail, assign each task to the right member of your team.
 You may also want to add a calendar-year preview of holidays and events so that you can align your content schedule accordingly.